alezotta/03_texture/README.md

 # 03_texture
-Third assignment of the course Draw with Code
+Third assignment of the course Draw with Code.

+Texture with random colors.